 Meet the Expert

-- Marina Perkovic is a stylist and scalp expert based out of Eliut Salon.
+Marina Perkovic is a stylist and scalp expert at Eliut Salon.

 Dandruff Causes and Symptoms

-Dandruff is often associated with dirty scalps and an overall idea of poor personal hygiene, when in reality, it can happen to anyone.
+Dandruff is often associated with "dirty scalps" and an overall idea of "poor personal hygiene," when in reality, it can happen to anyone.
+Here's how:

-Before diving into the symptoms—read: the signs to be aware of—of dandruff, it’s worth noting that, while the main cause of dandruff is the aforementioned fungal growth, the Mayo Clinic reports (and Gmyrek agrees) that stress can take a toll on your scalp health as well, and thus can be another culprit in the war against white flakes.
+- Stress: While the main cause of dandruff is the aforementioned fungal growth, the Mayo Clinic reports (and NYC-based dermatologist Dr. Robyn Gmyrek agrees) that stress can take a toll on your scalp health as well, and thus can be another culprit in the war against white flakes.
 “This ‘stress’ can be psychological—such as relationship trouble—work deadlines, etc… or it can be physical stress on your body, such as having a cold, fighting an illness, having surgery, or simply being run down,” she says.

 - Itchy scalp and/or eyebrows